-Table 4.3-27 shows that, in addition to presenting new pollutants to the South Central Coast Air Basin, the project-related emissions of VOC and NOx at CMA would exceed VCAQMD thresholds for those pollutants.
-Therefore, the project would result in a considerable contribution to the significant cumulative impact for these pollutants within the basin.
+Table 4.3-27 shows that, in addition to presenting new pollutants to the South Central Coast Air Basin, the project-related emissions of VOC and NOx at CMA would exceed VCAQMD thresholds the VCAPCD threshold for those pollutants pollutant.
+Therefore, the project would result in a considerable contribution to the significant cumulative impact for these pollutants this pollutant within the basin.